S-T-Full-Text-Knowledge-Mining/JASIST-KU-dataset/README.md

 4. Abstract dataset (sentences + entities):

-   All abstract data, pre-labeled dataset for the model, coarser data.
+   All abstract data, pre-labeled dataset for the model.